Philippine military activities in the Americas

 This article is an enumeration of military activities of the Philippines and Filipinos in the Americas, across history.

 Mexican War of Independence Against Spain (1810)

-Ramón Fabié a Manila-born supporter of the Mexican War of Independence by Miguel Hidalgo, were among 200 Filipinos who were with the first insurgents to militate for Mexican Independence.
-After the quelling of the first wave of insurgents, 2 soldiers who were Filipinos born at Mexico, Francisco Mongoy and Isidoro Montes de Oca were commanders of Vicente Guerrero in the continuing independence war against Spain, this is according to researcher, Ricardo Pinzon.
+Ramón Fabié a Manila-born supporter of the Mexican War of Independence by Miguel Hidalgo, were among 200 Filipinos who were with the first insurgents to militate for Mexican Independence.Even though they were already prepared by mixed Christian-Muslims who were expelled from former Bruneian colonized Manila to America after the Tondo Conspiracy.
+After the quelling of the first wave of insurgents, 2 soldiers who were Filipinos born at Mexico, specifically Guerrero State, Francisco Mongoy and Isidoro Montes de Oca were commanders of Vicente Guerrero in the continuing independence war against Spain, this is according to researcher, Ricardo Pinzon.

 War of 1812 (The United States vs The British Empire)

 Overseas Filipinos living in Louisiana at the settlement of Saint Malo served in the Battle of New Orleans during the closing stages of the War of 1812.
 These Filipinos sided with the United States, against the British Empire.
 Filipino-Americans residing in the region (referred to as "Manilamen" on the account of Manila being the capital of the Philippines) were recruited by local pirate Jean Lafayette to join his "Baratarians", a group of privately recruited soldiers serving under the American forces under the command of Andrew Jackson, in the defense of New Orleans.
 They played a decisive role in securing the American victory, firing barrage after barrage of well-aimed artillery fire.